laurawawa/TalkingPetGiftCo/orders/2026-05-30/rascal-kim-tham/heygen-instructions.md

 ## Draft Script

-Hi Kim and James, it's me, Rascal.
+Hi Mom and Dad, it's me, Rascal.
 I just wanted to say thank you for giving me such a loving home.
-I love our trips, our walks, and, very importantly, all the food.
-Dallas can get pretty hot, but you still make life feel like an adventure, especially when we visit the alpacas.
+I love our trips, our walks, and, very importantly, all the treats.
+Dallas is getting pretty hot, but you still make life feel like an adventure, especially when we visit the alpacas.
 I miss Moko, and I am still deciding how I feel about Cookie, but I love my family so much.
-Thank you, Mom, for the long walks.
+Thank you, Mom, for the walks and cuddles.
 You make my tail wag every day.

 ## Production Notes